ExperimentsHNL/popper-design/tech_spec.md

 1. When a bug is reported, **Project Manager** replicates it in a [Selenium](http://seleniumhq.org/) test.
 2. **Developer** fixes bug.
 3. When tests pass, **Project Manager** closes bug ticket..

+#### Github Workflow
+1. Clone the relevant repository that you'll be working in.
+2. Check out the development branch.
+	- git checkout --track origin/development
+3. Checkout a new branch named after your feature.
+	- git checkout -b my_cool\_feature
+4. Do work!
+5. Make sure you're up to date with the latest from the remote repository.
+	- git checkout development
+ 	- git pull
+6. Roll your changes on top of the development branch.
+	- git checkout my_cool\_feature
+ 	- git rebase -i development
+7. Merge changes back into the development branch.
+	- git checkout development
+ 	- git merge my_cool\_feature
+8. Push changes to the remote repository
+	- git push origin development
+9. Delete your feature branch
+	- git branch -d my_cool\_feature

 ### Style Guidelines